MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day6.md

-# Data Fetching, Promises, Destructuring, Asynch, & Modules
+# Data Fetching, Promises, Destructuring, Async, & Modules
 This file is a bit heavy in which it introduces some important and a bit complicated concepts in javascript.
 First of all, I will show how to fetch data using API, and how to get the values from that API using promises.
 Moreover, I will illiustrate what is destracturing and how we can implement it.
-Then, I will go more deeply in asynch and finally I will demonstrate how we can organize our code into files using modules.
+Then, I will go more deeply in async and finally I will demonstrate how we can organize our code into files using modules.

 ## Data Fetching (APIs)